MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 - **Informed Decisions:** Each subsequent tool use will be informed by the results of the previous action, allowing for adaptive and accurate progress.

 ## 2. Confirmation and Verification
 - **User Confirmation:** I will always wait for explicit user confirmation after each tool use before proceeding to the next step.
-This is crucial for validating success and addressing any immediate issues.
-- **Error Handling:** If a tool operation fails, I will analyze the error details, identify the root cause, and adjust my approach before retrying or moving to an alternative solution.
 - **No Conversational Filler:** After each tool use, I will not respond with conversational filler.
 My response will be direct and technical, reflecting the outcome of the tool use.

 ## 3. Tool Selection and Parameters